Updated: December 1, 2021

 - Using your recorded inventory, complete your AgriStability forms and submit to SCIC as soon as your income tax is complete.

-Individual producers (sole proprietors) or corporations operating with a calendar year end need to report inventories, payables, receivables, deferrals and purchased inputs by December 31, 2020.
+Individual producers (sole proprietors) or corporations operating with a calendar year-end need to report inventories, payables, receivables, deferrals and purchased inputs by December 31, 2021.
 By taking a few moments in late December or early January to record this data, a producer can save time by not having to search for the information later in the year when it comes time to complete program forms.

-For new or returning participants, or for producers wanting to learn more about the AgriStability Program, SCIC will be conducting virtual AgriStability Information Sessions in January and February 2021.
-The meetings will review changes for the 2020 program year, coverage details, factors which can trigger a benefit payment and information that must be submitted to participate.
+For new or returning participants, or for producers wanting to learn more about the AgriStability Program, SCIC will conduct virtual AgriStability Information Sessions in January and February 2022.
+The meetings will review changes for the 2021 program year, coverage details, factors which can trigger a benefit payment and information that must be submitted to participate.

 To learn more about these meetings, please contact your local SCIC office.
 A full schedule of session dates and times will be posted online in the new year.

 Has your main phone number changed?
+Has your mailing address changed?
 Do you have a new email address?
 Have you changed your contact person or form preparer?
 If you have made changes to your contact information, please let us know.
 We do not want any delays to occur when processing your AgriStability file.
 Simply contact the AgriStability Call Centre at 1-866-270-8450 and update your information.

 We're Here For You